How to Remove Images From Google

 Myth #10: Hackers Are The Greatest Threat

-Sometimes the great threat to our own reputation is ourselves.
+Sometimes the great threat to our own reputation aren’t common cyber security myths, but ourselves.

 Growing up in this digital era the times certainly changed.
 Children are online, browsing uncountable amounts of websites on a daily basis.
 As you watch them from across the room or in the rear-view mirror of your car you are unaware of what they are looking, who they are talking to, or what kind of personal information are they relaying to sites they’re visiting.